arthurthouzeau/SudokuSolverGUI/README.md

 ## Notes

 This program uses the OpenCSV library for reading and writing CSV files.
-Please the "Notes" document for some explanations on the choices of implementations.
+Please the "Notes" document for some explanations on the choices of implementation.